-^a Counseling Practicum (CED 680) is designed to foster the development of students' counseling skills, promote professionalism, and provide an opportunity for personal growth.
+a Counseling Practicum (CED 680) is designed to foster the development of students' counseling skills, promote professionalism, and provide an opportunity for personal growth.
 Faculty approval is required prior to registering for practicum.
-Moreover, students must familiarize themselves with the procedures of the Counselor Training Center (CTC) prior to beginning practicum and provide proof of personal liability insurance.
+Prior to registration for Internship (CED 680), students must obtain faculty approval and submit proof of personal liability insurance.
 See additional information here.
+Moreover, students must familiarize themselves with the procedures of the Counselor Training Center (CTC).